Simonhenry1985/papers/journal.md

 # Summary
 There papers show that the follwing issues are still unknown: oxidation pathways, thermochemcial stability and effect of doping elements.

+#Methodology
+We use XRD and SEM to analyse the microstructural changes during the steam cycling